Researching the history of a building requires the whole panoply of genealogical research skills and then some!

-Originals held at W. Dale Clark Main Library.
+Originals held at the Genealogy & Local History Room.
 Water permits can often substitute for building permits as an indication of when a house was constructed since a connection to the water supply was usually arranged soon after the house was built.
 Online index (in progress) includes date, address, and homeowner.

 - Omaha city directories, 1866-current

 - Bellevue/Sarpy County city directories (1963-89; 1991-2007; 2009-current)